-The operator will be added to your query and you will then be presented with a list of values you can select for that operator.
-In this case a list of site names:
+The operator will be added to your query, and if you choose "=" (not != or matches), you will then be presented with a list of values you can select for that operator.
+In this case, a list of site names:

 6. Start typing the name of the site you are interested in.
 The list will narrow to those which begin with the letters you type.

 7. Once you see the item you are interested in, click or use the arrow keys and the enter key to select.
 Now you have a fully formed query.
-You will be presented with the opportunity to "Press enter or optionally add another filter".
+You will be prompted to "Press enter or optionally add another filter."